nox2sweet/Testimonal-Cards-with-HTML-and-CSS/README.md

 # Testimonal-Cards-with-HTML-and-CSS
-A project with the goal of shoiwng skills in positioning and layout in CSS.
+A project with the goal of showcasing my skills in positioning and layout in CSS.